autostyle/autostyle/plugin-gradle/README.md

 <a name="android"></a>

 ### Applying to Android Java source
-Be sure to add `target '**/*.java'` otherwise spotless will not detect Java code inside Android modules.
+Be sure to add `target '**/*.java'` otherwise Autostyle will not detect Java code inside Android modules.

 ```gradle
 autostyle {